catharinejm/wombat-j/README.md

 - Install Java 1.8 and [Leiningen](http://leiningen.org)
 - `lein run`
-- I like to set inferior-lisp-program to "lein run".
-There's no readline, so it's pretty annoying otherwise.
-I guess rlwrap would work.
+- I like to set inferior-lisp-program to "lein run" and run the REPL in emacs.
+There's no readline support, so it's pretty tedious otherwise.
+I suppose rlwrap would work, though I haven't tried it.
-- Don't do anything that doesn't work and it will work flawlessly!

 ## Interesting Implementation Details